emaloney/MBDataEnvironment/README.md

 The bracket variable reference notation can be used to access Mockingbird variables whose names aren't valid identifiers.

 For example, the space character and the dollar sign (`$`) are not valid identifier characters.
 Normally, when a space is encountered while interpreting a variable name, the expression engine assumes that the space signals the end of the variable name.
-When a dollar sign is encountered within an expression, the expression engine assumes it signals the beginning of a variable reference.
+When a dollar sign is encountered within an expression, the expression engine assumes it signals the beginning of a new variable reference.

 Because Mockingbird variable names don't *have* to be identifiers, the bracket notation exists to allow access to variables whose names aren't identifiers.